 operator returns the size of a structure that is always bigger than the size of all the structure members.

-The reason is that the compilers always need to pad the structure members so that each member can be accessed faster.
+The reason is that the compilers always need to pad the structure members to access each member faster.

 The typedef keyword allows you to assign a new type name to an existing type.
-For example, you can assign a structure a new type name and use that type to declare a variable.
+For example, you can assign a new type name structure and use that type to declare a variable.

 The following example uses the typedef